Alpine gloss dirndl green: tradition in a modern robe - sustainable trends for fashion -conscious women

 • Sense of touch:

-• Affordable options : Smooth polyester surfaces for easy care.
+• Cheap variants: Smooth polyester surfaces for easy care.

 • Smell: Real linen has a natural scent, while organic cotton remains neutral – important in hot weather.